axelvaldez/radical-companies/_posts/what-is-fiat/2023-06-30-radical-inspiration-and-discovery-long.markdown

     <tr>
      <th>How Fiat developed (according to me)</th>
      <td>
       <p>By the time Thomas Hobbes writes <em>Leviathan</em> the idea that people were a warring species was already completely normalized.
-Hobbes argued that humanity&rsquo;s natural state was a &ldquo;&rdquo;war of all against all.&ldquo;</p>
+Hobbes argued that humanity&rsquo;s natural state was a &ldquo;war of all against all.&ldquo;</p>
        <div class='_center, _citation'>
         <p>If there is hierarchy, &hellip; access to resources will grow with hierarchical power.</p>
         <p id="_signature">Blair Fix, <em>An Evolutionary Theory of Resource Distribution</em></p>